-Socks can leave marks on a person’s legs when the elastic bands that hold the socks in place put pressure on the skin.
-Pressure marks are generally more noticeable when a person has peripheral edema, or swelling, in the lower legs.
+Socks can leave marks on a person’s legs when the elastic bands that hold them in place put pressure on the skin.
+Peripheral edema, or swelling in the lower legs, can make this more noticeable.

 Design: Medical News Today; Photo: Cecy Young/Offset